jupyex/Breast-Cancer-Detection-using-Logistic-Regression/README.md

-This repository stores the code for my first ML project - Breast Cancer Detection using the Breast Cancer Wisconcin (Diagnostic) data.
+This repository stores the code for ML project - Breast Cancer Detection using the Breast Cancer Wisconcin (Diagnostic) data.
 The model uses logistic regression to classify whether a tumor is maligant or benign.
 # My 1st Try
 This model achieves a 95% accuracy in its training set, yet only achieves 68% and 65% in its validation and test set respectively.
 Clearly, it suffers from overfitting.
 Regularization and feature selection might be needed to improve the results.